Measuring User Experience Inclusivity in Human-AI Interaction via Five User Problem-Solving Styles: Discussion

+Also, we chose to use vignettes vs. a real system.
+Each approach has its own advantage: Using vignettes allows enough control to genuinely isolate the experimental variation to vary ONLY the independent variable, and this isolation was critical to our statistical power.
+In contrast, a real system's strength is realism in the external world, but at the cost of controls.
+Because this was a set of controlled experiments, we chose control, leaving to other studies to investigate external validity questions (faithfulness to real world conditions). }

+\FIXME{\textbf{R9-5: MMB on 1/28/24 says DONE} familiarity with systems could be an issue... } \boldify{Other threats could have come from how we assigned vignettes or how participants understood vignettes.}

+\FIXED{Other threats to validity could arise from the particular pairing of vignette to product, and/or from participants associating a vignette with a specific real product with which they had familiarity.
+We attempted to avert the latter by randomly assigning generic names (Ione and Kelso) instead of real product names, but participants may have still imagined their favorite productivity software.
+If this occurred, it would contribute an extra source of variation in these data.}

+\boldify{One limitation of this investigation was that the study was limited to people living in the USA.
+In order to broaden inclusivity, we require the diverse voices of people in more countries.}

+\FIXME{\textbf{R9-6:} MMB@AAA, 1/29/24: I pronounce DONE if you like it.
+Sample only people in USA, does GM even apply beyond USA} \FIXED{ Although the productivity software and GenderMag problem-solving styles have been shown to be viable/useful in countries around the world, the participants in our study were restricted to those who lived in the USA at the time of the study.
+As such, the results in this paper cannot be generalized to other countries around the world.
+However, since the methodology is not U.S.-specific, replicating the study with participants from additional countries should be straightforward. }

+\boldify{There are always limitations to any study, and one limitation was that there is always a balance between the number of d.v's you can ask participants.
+For example, some participants commented on safety}

+One limitation of this investigation is that its results cannot be generalized to AI-powered systems outside of productivity software.
+This suggests the need to investigate HAI-UX impacts on diverse problem-solvers across a spectrum of domains, from low-stakes domains (e.g., music recommender systems) to high-stakes domains (e.g., automated healthcare or autonomous vehicles).

-Threats like these can only be addressed through additional studies across a spectrum of empirical methods, to isolate different independent variables of study and establish generality of findings across different AI applications, different measurements, and different populations in order to create more harmonious human-AI interaction.
+Threats and limitations like these can only be addressed through additional studies across a spectrum of empirical methods and situations, in order to isolate different independent variables of study and establish generality of findings across different AI applications, measurements, and populations.

-\section{Conclusion}

-\FIXME{MMB: Need to step back from the paper and decide what the most interesting RESULTS are to put in this list.
-It's not a list of what we did, not what the structure of the paper is -- it's interesting things the results revealed.}

-\boldify{In this paper, we applied the GenderMag cognitive styles as a secondary analysis of Li et al.'s 16 successful experiments, one for each of the guidelines for human-AI interaction. }

-In this paper, we presented one of the first applications of the GenderMag cognitive styles to AI-powered applications through a secondary analysis of 16 experiments, based on Li et al.'s investigation of the guidelines for human-AI interaction~\cite{amershi2019guidelines}.
-Our results indicated that:
+\section{Conclusion \draftStatus{0.0}}